-The Group's revenue increased by 34.0% to S\$107.3 million in FY2023, from S\$80.1 million in FY2022.
-The revenue increase was mainly attributable to the growth of the Engineering segment and the Scaffolding segment.
+The Group's revenue rose by 7% to S\$114.9 million in FY2024, from S\$107.3 million in FY2023.
+The increase in revenue was mainly attributable to strong performance of the Engineering segment.
+However, this was partially offset by a decline in sales within the Metals and Scaffolding segments.

-Since FY2022, the Group has steadily expanded into complementary business segments within the offshore, marine, oil and gas industries.
-The acquisitions of BTH Group in May 2022, Promoter and Marshal Group in July 2022, and Fastweld Engineering in November 2022, have helped to further diversify revenue streams and contributed to the large revenue increase in the Engineering segment.
-As a result, revenue for the Engineering segment grew by 149.4% from S\$18.8 million in FY2022 to S\$46.8 million in FY2023.
+Since FY2022, the ongoing recovery in the offshore, marine, oil and gas industries, along with the Group's diversification into these related businesses, has led to the strong growth in the Engineering segment for FY2024.
+Revenue for the Engineering segment grew by 33% from S\$46.8 million in FY2023 to S\$62.4 million in FY2024.